Maximilian Ibrahimović

-Maximilian Zlatan Seger Ibrahimović (born 22 September 2006) is a Swedish professional footballer who plays as an attacking midfielder and winger for Serie D Group B club Milan Futuro, the reserve team of Serie A club AC Milan.
+Maximilian Zlatan Seger Ibrahimović (born 22 September 2006) is a Swedish professional footballer who plays as an attacking midfielder and winger for club Jong AZ.

 Early life

 Ibrahimović was born on 22 September 2006 in Lund, Sweden.
-The son of Sweden international Zlatan Ibrahimović, he is the older brother of Swedish footballer Vincent Ibrahimović.
+He is the son of Sweden international Zlatan Ibrahimović.
 Growing up, he practiced taekwondo and started playing football at the age of nine.

 Club career

+AC Milan

-As a youth player, Ibrahimović joined the youth academy of Swedish Allsvenskan side Hammarby IF.
-In 2022, he joined the youth academy of Italian Serie A side AC Milan, and was promoted to the club's newly created reserve team in 2025.
-On 12 January 2025, he debuted for Milan Futuro during a 5–1 home loss to Torres in the Serie C, where he recorded the assist for the team's only goal.
+As a youth player, Ibrahimović joined the youth academy of Allsvenskan side Hammarby IF.
+In 2022, he joined the youth academy of Serie A side AC Milan.
+He also trained with AC Milan's first team during a training session attended by his father, Zlatan Ibrahimović, who was recovering from injury in February 2023.

+On 12 January 2025, he made his professional debut with Milan Futuro during a 5–1 home loss to Torres in the Serie C, where he recorded the assist for the team's only goal.

+Ibrahimović received his first call-up with AC Milan for the 2–0 loss 2025–26 Supercoppa Italiana match against Napoli on 18 December 2025, as an unused substitute, however.

+Loan to Ajax

+On 14 January 2026, he joined Eredivisie club Ajax on a six-month loan, with the Dutch club holding an option to make the deal permanent for about €3.5 million.
+He initially joined the reserve team Jong Ajax.

+AZ

+On 18 July 2026, Ibrahimović joined Eredivisie club AZ, permanently for an undisclosed fee, ahead of the 2026–27 season.
+He was assigned to the reserve team Jong AZ that plays in the second-tier Eerste Divisie.

 International career

 Ibrahimović has represented the Sweden national U19 team.
+He is also eligible to represent Bosnia and Herzegovina.